rkt/rkt/Documentation/hacking.md

 It can be set with the `paths` kind of configuration.
 For more details, see [configure script parameters documentation](build-configure.md) and [configuration documentation](configuration.md).

+rkt expects stage1 images to be signed except in the following cases:

+* it is the default stage1 image and it's in the same directory as the rkt binary
+* `--stage1-{name,hash}` is used and the image is already in the store
+* `--stage1-{url,path,from-dir}` is used and the image is in the default directory configured at build time

 ## Managing Dependencies

 rkt uses [`godep`](https://github.com/tools/godep) to manage third-party dependencies.